Azure-Samples/aks-workload-identity/README.md

 echo $fedReqBody | jq -r
 az rest --method POST --uri $fedReqUrl --body "$fedReqBody"
 ```
+You might have to delete the pod for app2 so that a new pod with the federated identity in place can be created.

 #### 8. Assigning Managed Identity to the VMSS